 Zombie Land Saga understood that characters are the key.
 The members of Franchouchou were this show’s most powerful tool.
-Each of the girls had defined personalities which played off one another, and it can’t be understated how much this added to the story.
+Each of the girls had defined personalities that played off one another, and it can’t be understated how much this added to the story.

-I loved how this series not only had characters from different eras, it made that detail a central point of its narrative.
+I loved how this series not only had characters from different eras; it made that detail a central point of its narrative.
 Zombie Land Saga had multiple generations of idol stars, each of whom perceived the current idol industry in their own way.

 Junko Konno, for instance, died in the 1980s, a time when the internet, let alone social media, just wasn’t a concept.
-Therefore, her idea of how an idol should interact with their fans was worlds apart from what is expected today.
+Therefore, her idea of how an idol should interact with fans was worlds apart from what is expected today.
 This made Junko’s mindset outdated, but that wasn’t her fault.
 The world thirty years after her death was unrecognizable, and it scared her.

 Stories such as Junko adjusting to her new surroundings or Ai coming to terms with her death were prevalent throughout Zombie Land Saga.
 The emphasis on character development allowed this series to turn typically boring, every-idol-anime-needs-to-have-this story bits and give them meaning.

-The only things Honoka had going for her was high energy and enthusiasm.
+The only things Honoka had going for her were high energy and enthusiasm.
 The problem was, every one of her fellow µ’s members was far more interesting than her.
 If anything, Honoka’s friends were the ones giving her purpose, and yet, they claimed it was the other way around.
 Thus, when Honoka had a bit of a self-confidence crisis, it felt hollow when her friends told Honoka how much she had helped them out.

-Let’s jump to Zombie Land Saga and Sakura Minamoto where a vastly different sequence of events played out.
+Let’s jump to Zombie Land Saga and Sakura Minamoto, where a vastly different sequence of events played out.